rickbarretto-edu/vitae/vitae/README.md

 This approach requires some familiarity with Clean Architecture and DDD principles, especially the importance of *context*.
 The same term can have different meanings depending on its context, and this design acknowledges and embraces that.

+### Benefits

+What I've noticed when using this approach is that each domain has its own needs. i.e. Bootstrap feature does not have Repositories, Domain Models, only a CLI and a Use Case.

+There is no need to have such things for simpler features.
+So I can use whatever approach I want or need for each case individually.

 ## Shared Components

 While features are self-contained, some shared components are used across the application for practical reasons, especially when there's no meaningful value in duplicating them.